 Buffalo Economy News

-Buffalo’s economy continues to build momentum, with nearly $8 billion in construction projects either completed or underway in the City of Buffalo since 2013, according to Buffalo Business First, a business newspaper.
-That figure climbs to $19.2 billion when including projects from the region as a whole.
+Buffalo’s economy continues to build momentum, with more than $7.5 billion in construction projects either completed or underway in the City of Buffalo since 2014, according to Buffalo Business First, a business newspaper.
+That figure climbs to $18.1 billion when including projects from the Western New York region as a whole.

-RiverBend, a solar panel production facility operated by Solar City, is expected to begin production in June 2017 and create 3,000 permanent jobs.
-SolarCity, which plans to merge with Tesla, will produce solar roof tiles at the facility, as well as solar cells and modules for Panasonic.
-The 1.2 million square-feet facility, an artist's rendering of which is pictured, will be the largest solar manufacturing facility in the western hemisphere, and have the ability to expand five-fold to accommodate future growth.
-New York State spent $750 million in the construction of the facility, and SolarCity has planned to invest $5 billion.
+Tesla opened a solar panel production facility in Buffalo last year, which currently employs 600, and is ultimately expected to create 3,000 permanent jobs.
+Tesla produces solar roof products at the facility, and has entered into a partnership with Panasonic, which produces solar cells and modules at the Buffalo plant.
+The 1.2 million square-feet facility is the largest solar manufacturing facility in the western hemisphere, and has the ability to expand five-fold to accommodate future growth.
+New York State invested $750 million in the construction of the facility.

-While RiverBend is the signature project in Governor Andrew Cuomo’s pledge to invest $1 billion in state funds to spur economic development in Buffalo, the “Buffalo Billion” also led to a commitment by IBM to bring 500 jobs to a new, 100,000-square-foot, state-owned computer information technology center in Buffalo to train future and current industry workers and to create cutting-edge software for energy, health, defense and other industries.
+While the Tesla plant is the signature project in Governor Andrew Cuomo’s pledge to invest $1 billion in state funds to spur economic development in Buffalo, the “Buffalo Billion” also led to a commitment by IBM to bring 500 jobs to downtown Buffalo, nearly half of which have already been filled.

 Buffalo Niagara Medical Campus

 The “Buffalo Billion” has also led to critical state investments at the Buffalo Niagara Medical Campus (BNMC), a consortium of the region’s top health care, education, and research institutions.
-The 120-acre site adjacent to downtown employs more than 12,000 people currently, with 17,000 employees at the BNMC expected by 2017, due to the completion of several major projects at the campus, including the University at Buffalo’s $375 million new medical school and Kaleida Health’s $270 million Women & Children’s Hospital, which are both under construction.
+The 120-acre site adjacent to downtown is home to more than 17,000 employees due to the completion of several major projects at the campus, including the University at Buffalo’s $375 million new medical school and Kaleida Health’s $270 million Women & Children’s Hospital, both of which opened last year.
 Roswell Park Cancer Institute, which just completed a $50 million expansion at the BNMC, recently secured United States Food and Drug Administration (FDA) approval to begin clinical trials of a possible lung cancer vaccine.

-The growth in the education sector is led by the University at Buffalo, the largest public university in New York State, with more than 28,000 students across 3 campuses.
-The construction of the university’s new medical school at the BNMC is part of the “UB2020” plan, a comprehensive growth strategy to increase jobs, enrollment, and research funding at the school.
-UB2020 is expected to create more than 1,000 jobs at the university, in addition to 2,000 private-sector research jobs and 1,600 construction jobs.
+The construction of the university’s new medical school at the BNMC is part of the “UB2020” plan, a comprehensive growth strategy to increase jobs, enrollment, and research funding at the school, the largest public university in New York State, with more than 28,000 students across 3 campuses.
 In addition to the University at Buffalo, the area is home to 20 other colleges & universities, for a total of 110,000 students and 32,000 employees in higher education, creating a $3.2 billion economic impact.

 Banking & Corporate Headquarters